Advance Appliance Ltd

-It’s a frustrating moment: you reach into the fridge for fresh lettuce, only to find a block of ice.
-Or your milk has frozen solid overnight.
-When your refrigerator suddenly starts freezing food, the issue usually comes down to one of three things: incorrect temperature settings, blocked airflow, or a malfunctioning part.
-These problems throw off the delicate balance your fridge needs to keep food perfectly chilled, but not frozen.
+It’s a frustrating situation: you reach into the fridge for fresh lettuce, only to discover a block of ice.
+Or possibly your milk has frozen solid overnight.
+When your refrigerator suddenly starts freezing food, it is usually due to one of three factors: wrong temperature settings, obstructed airflow, or a faulty component.
+These issues break the precise balance your refrigerator need to keep food ideally cooled but not frozen.

 Why Your Refrigerator Is Suddenly Freezing Everything

-A refrigerator maintains its temperature using a constant flow of cold air.
-If that system is disrupted, it can easily overcorrect, leading to frozen groceries and wasted food.
-A fridge that freezes everything is a common complaint, and figuring out the root cause is the first step to fixing it.
+To maintain a consistent temperature, a refrigerator uses a continual flow of cold air.
+If the mechanism malfunctions, it may overcorrect, resulting in frozen and wasted food.
+A fridge that freezes everything is a typical complaint, and identifying the root cause is the first step toward resolving the issue.

-Sometimes, the solution is surprisingly simple and won't require special tools.
-In other cases, it’s a clear signal that a specific component is failing.
-Knowing how to connect the symptom to the cause can save you time and help you avoid replacing an appliance that just needs a small repair.
+Sometimes the solution is surprisingly easy and does not require any additional tools.
+In other circumstances, there is a clear indication that a specific component is failing.
+Understanding how to connect the symptom to the cause can help you save time and avoid replacing an appliance that simply needs minor repairs.

 Common Symptoms and Their Likely Causes